cgtrout/MSFS-PyScriptManager/Docs/custom_status_bar.md

 - **Get Time Button:** when clicked will take the SimBrief time and use that to set the countdown timer.

 ## Template Customization
-When the script runs for the first time, it generates a status_bar_templates.py file.
+When the script runs for the first time, it generates a status_bar_templates.py file in /Settings directory.
 This file:
 - Defines how the status bar displays information.
 - Can be edited to create multiple templates for different aircraft or situations.